-The very name gives the game away – mountain bike riding is off-road.
+The very name gives the game away – mountain bike (MTB) riding is off-road.
 It’s all about taking the bike away from the village and into the big wide expanses, the bush scrub, the lush forests, down rocky slopes, up hard-slog ascents, over obstacles… It’s off the beaten track.
 But just how beaten a track are we talking?
 When it comes to mountain biking, there’s not a single square peg to fit the round hole.
 On the contrary, as mountain biking has evolved, so too have the niche types of mountain bike riding that can be done.
+Adding further confusion, many brands offer bikes labelled as 'mountain bikes' at entry-level prices that aren't even suited to off-road use.

 First, let’s check out the different types of mountain bikes on the market

-Rigid mountain bikes have no suspension, which means they are lighter, more affordable and need less maintenance than their suspension co-orts!
+Rigid mountain bikes have no suspension at all, which means they are lighter, more affordable and need less maintenance than their suspension co-orts!
+Suspension has become a near standard on modern mountain bikes, and so rigid bikes are typically rare.

 What are hardtail mountain bikes?

-These are mountain bikes that only have suspension in the front of the bike, so the name comes from the fact there’s no shock absorption in the back.
-Hardtails are more affordable than full suspension mountain bikes and will be lighter as well.
+These are mountain bikes that only have suspension at the front of the bike, so the name comes from the fact there’s no shock absorption in the back.
+Hardtails are typically more affordable than full suspension mountain bikes and will be lighter as well.

 What is full (dual) suspension?

-Basically mountain bikes with suspension in both the rear and the front.
-Because of the rear suspension, these bikes are able to perform a lot more efficiently downhill.
+These are mountain bikes with suspension at both the front and rear wheels.
+Because of the rear suspension, these bikes are able to perform more efficiently downhill, provide additional traction and a more controlled ride.
+Due to the additional complexity, prices are higher.

 You’ll hear a lot of talk about numbers when it comes to mountain bikes and their wheels.
 Basically the numbers refer to the size of the wheel.